airshipit/shipyard/docs/source/client_user_guide.rst

    the target Shipyard API/Keystone environment.
 -  The ``shipyard`` and ``password`` values are the insecure values used by default if not overridden by the installation of Shipyard.
+-  The dev_minimal manifest deployment from Airship-in-a-bottle referenced in the deployment guide provides a set of credentials that can be used.

 ``Configure hosts file, if necessary``::